KeremZeybek/DSA210_Project/README.md

 5. **Outlier Sensitivity:** India and Myanmar dominate the "Authoritarian" cluster—results may not generalize to other high-repression contexts.

 6. **Omitted Variables:** Media freedom, opposition strength, and regime type are not included in the model.

+7. **Cluster Imbalance & Outliers:** We acknowledge that the "Authoritarian" cluster contains only 2 countries (India, Myanmar).
+This is not a sampling error but an outlier detection finding.
+It highlights that extreme state violence coupled with moderate policies is a rare, localized phenomenon rather than a global norm.

 ## Future Works